Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets}

-Following previous works \cite{gu2017badnets,nguyen2020input,salem2020dynamic}, we evaluate our proposed defenses on 4 image datasets namely MNIST, CIFAR10 \cite{Krizhevsky09learningmultiple}, GTSRB \cite{Stallkamp2012man}, and CelebA \cite{liu2015deep}.
+Following previous works \cite{gu2017badnets,nguyen2020input,salem2020dynamic}, we evaluate our proposed defenses on four image datasets namely MNIST, CIFAR10 \cite{Krizhevsky09learningmultiple}, GTSRB \cite{Stallkamp2012man}, and CelebA \cite{liu2015deep}.
 For CelebA, we follow Salem et al. \cite{salem2020dynamic} and select the top 3 most balanced binary attributes (out of 40) to form an 8-class classification problem.
 The chosen attributes are \emph{``Heavy Makeup''}, \emph{``Mouth Slightly Open''}, and \emph{``Smiling''}.
 Like other works \cite{Gao_etal_19Strip,Wang_etal_19Neural}, we assume that we have access to the test set of these datasets.
 We use 70\% data of the test set for training our defense methods ($\Data_{\text{val}}$ in Sections~\ref{sec:Finding-Triggers}, \ref{sec:Our-Proposed-Defenses}) and 30\% for testing (denoted as $\Data_{\text{test}}$).
 For more details about the datasets, please refer to Appdx.~\ref{subsec:Dataset-Description}.
-Sometimes, we do not test our methods on all images in $\Data_{\text{test}}$ but only on those \emph{not} belonging to the target class.
+Sometimes, we do not test our methods on all images in $\Data_{\text{test}}$ but on those \emph{not} belonging to the target class.
 This set is denoted as $\Data'_{\text{test}}$.
+We also provide results with less training data in Appdx.~\ref{subsec:Small-amounts-of-training-data}.